The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

 \subsection{Measuring closeness to isometry}

 Isometric means ``the same metric", that is the same distance structure in multivariate space.
 In the present context, the term applies to the comparison with the reference sample geometry based on logratio distances, which are the Euclidean distances computed on the CLRs -- see Section 2.2.
-Notice that the specific definition of logratio distance used here allocates weights to both the samples and compositional parts, where equal weights are used here \citep{Greenacre:21}.
+Notice that the specific definition of logratio distance by \cite{Greenacre:21} allocates weights to both the samples and the compositional parts, where equal weights are used here for both rows and columns.

 Consider the logratio distances between all the samples as the reference, and the distances between the same samples based on any other transformation of the compositional data, which in the present case is selected from the family of chiPower transformations.
-The closeness of the sample geometry of chiPower-transformed data to the sample logratio geometry can be measured by the Procrustes correlation between the respective sample configurations (the Appendix explains how this correlation is obtained).
-The most convenient way to do this is to apply PCA to the CLR-transformed data and chiPower-transformed data respectively, obtain the complete set of principal coordinates of each, and then fit these two coordinate matrices together by Procrustes analysis.
+The closeness of the sample geometry of chiPower-transformed data to the sample logratio geometry can be measured by the Procrustes correlation between the respective sample configurations (Appendix 2 explains how this correlation is obtained).
+A convenient way to do this is to apply PCA to the CLR-transformed data and chiPower-transformed data respectively, obtain the complete set of principal coordinates of each, and then fit these two coordinate matrices together by Procrustes analysis.
 If the Procrustes correlation is close to 1, this means that the transformation is close to being isometric (always with respect to the logratio geometry, taken as the reference.)

-Isometry is important in unsupervised learning, when the structure of the compositional data is being explored by methods such as dimension reduction and clustering, in which case it will be favourable to be close to the coherent logratio geometry.
+Isometry is important in unsupervised learning, when the structure of the compositional data is being explored by methods such as dimension reduction and clustering, in which case it will be favourable to be close to the logratio geometry, which is known to be coherent.
 It can also be important in supervised learning when the compositions serve as responses to additional explanatory variables, since it is the complete compositional structure that is being modelled.
 This case is not considered in this paper, but see \cite{Yoo:22} for an application.